DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/continued.md

 This question wasn't pointed towards to Rikugen Kyouko.
 But towards the monster, that soon enough followed the small beastman.
 It was a rasterrizer...
-Obviously different from the fellow cryptids the monster was being caressed by the Fang King Rath=IE with affection.
+Obviously different from the fellow cryptids, the monster was being caressed by the Fang King Rath=IE with affection.

 It was different from Heaven Lord Alfreyja.
 Rasterrizer liked it pretty much.
-Like a faithful dog gladly accepting master's caressing.
+Like a faithful dog gladly accepting its master's caressing.

-"Alfreyja end was quite unsightly.
+"Alfreyja's end was quite unsightly.
 Thoughtlessly trying to resist this pup's power and failing to control it.
 His intolerance brought his doom."